AdobeDocs/deliverability-learn.en/help/first-impressions/address-collection-and-list-growth.md

 ## Legal guidelines

 Consult your lawyers to interpret local and national laws concerning email.
-Remember that email laws widely from amongst different countries and in some cases different local regions within a country.
+Remember that email laws vary widely from amongst different countries and in some cases different local regions within a country.

 * Be sure to collect a subscriber’s location information so that you’re compliant with the subscriber’s country laws.
 Without that detail, you may be limited in how you can market to the subscriber.
 * Any relevant laws are generally determined by the location of the recipient, not the sender.
 So you’ll need to know and follow the laws for any country where you might have a subscriber.